sillybun/vim-repl/README.md

 ```

-### How to change to REPL environment
+### How to switch to REPL environment

-You can change buffer between file and REPL environment the same as change between two vim buffer. press `<C-W><C-w>` will change between file and REPL environment. `<C-w><C-h,j,k,l>` also work the way it should be
+You can switch buffer between file and REPL environment the same as change between two vim buffer. press `<C-W><C-w>` will change between file and REPL environment. `<C-w><C-h,j,k,l>` also work the way it should be

 ### How to hide the REPL environment